Sport in Lebanon: Association football

 Football is the most popular sport in Lebanon.
 It is governed by the Lebanese Football Association (LFA).
 The country's most supported clubs are Nejmeh and Ansar, with Ahed gaining popularity in recent years.

-While the national team has never qualified for the FIFA World Cup, they have participated in the 2000 AFC Asian Cup, as hosts, and in the 2019 AFC Asian Cup, their first participation through regular qualification.
-In the 2019 edition, they narrowly missed out on the knock-out stages by the fair-play rule.
-They are also regular participants at the WAFF Championship, a football tournament for countries that are part of the West Asian Football Federation.
-Lebanon has finished third once in the Arab Nations Cup, twice in the Pan Arab Games, and once in the Mediterranean Games, in all four instances as hosts.
+While the national team has never qualified for the FIFA World Cup, they first participated in the 2000 AFC Asian Cup, as hosts.
+Lebanon's first participation through regular qualification came in the 2019 AFC Asian Cup, in which they narrowly missed out on the knock-out stages by the fair-play rule.
+They finished third once in the Arab Cup, twice in the Pan Arab Games, and once in the Mediterranean Games, in all four instances as hosts.

-The top division of the Lebanese football league system is the Lebanese Premier League, in which twelve teams compete.
-Cup competitions include the Lebanese FA Cup, the national domestic cup competition, the Lebanese Super Cup, held between the winner of the league and the FA Cup, the Lebanese Elite Cup, in which the top six teams of the previous league season compete, and the Lebanese Challenge Cup, for the bottom six teams.
+The top division of the Lebanese football league system is the Lebanese Premier League, in which 12 teams compete.
+Cup competitions include the Lebanese FA Cup, the national domestic cup competition, the Lebanese Super Cup, held between the winner of the league and the FA Cup, and the Lebanese Federation Cup, a pre-season tournament in which the Lebanese Premier League teams compete.

 In 2005, Nejmeh became the first team from Lebanon to reach the final of the AFC Cup.
 However, they lost to Al-Faisaly 4–2 on aggregate.
 After beating April 25 in the final of the 2019 AFC Cup, Ahed became the first Lebanese team to win the competition.

 Basketball

 Basketball is one of the most popular sports in Lebanon.
 In basketball, the main federation is the Lebanese Basketball Federation it's a member of FIBA Asia.
 The first time basketball was played was in the mid-1920s.
 The Lebanon national basketball team has qualified three consecutive times to the FIBA World Championship in 2002, 2006, 2010 and ranked 24th in the world and the women national team is ranked 61st in the world.
 Lebanon owns its own basketball league: Lebanese Basketball League for men and women in addition to the Lebanese Basketball Cup.
-The most successful Lebanese basketball clubs are Sporting Beirut and Sagesse for men and Antranik SC for women.